 In Burkina Faso, poverty and hunger are widespread issues.
 During the long dry months, when people struggle to grow enough food, many can only eat once a day.
 Children often suffer the effects the most, with mothers being forced to rely on non-nutritious foods like maize to feed them.

-One-third of the country’s farmland is already degraded due to the effects of the climate crisis and deforestation — the clearing of trees for things like farms.
+One-third of the country’s farmland is already degraded due to the effects of the climate crisis, and deforestation caused by large-scale commercial agriculture, logging, and infrastructure development, where vast areas of land are cleared for monoculture crops or livestock grazing.
+These practices can degrade the soil, making it less productive over time.
 This is making it even harder for people to grow enough crops to eat and sell to earn an income.

-This project aims to support women, young people and Internally Displaced People who are often the most vulnerable to hunger and poverty.
-Nutrition gardens are being created and people are being trained to grow and care for moringa and baobab trees.
-This will help to improve their resilience to climatic and security shocks through diversified and sustainable food production systems.
+This project aimed to support women, young people and internally displaced people who are often the most vulnerable to hunger and poverty.
+Nutrition gardens were created and people were trained to grow and care for moringa and baobab trees.
+This helps to improve their resilience to climatic and security shocks through diversified and sustainable food production systems.

-We are also supporting women with tools, training and opportunities for women entrepreneurs to improve their competitiveness and have better access to finance and markets to grow their businesses.
+We also supported women with tools, training and opportunities for women entrepreneurs to improve their competitiveness and have better access to finance and markets to grow their businesses.

 This project has been made possible with funding from the Swiss Development Co-operation and Netherlands Development Cooperation.
 We are working with local partners to implement this project.